-This is an honest Shopify review, so let’s be honest here: this is a for-profit company, which means they want as many customers as possible.
+This is an honest Shopify.com review, so let’s be honest here: this is a for-profit company, which means they want as many customers as possible.
 That means their platform is designed to accommodate every type of business imaginable (as long as it can be done online).

 Selling Online with Shopify: A Review

 I’m warning you right now: time slips away when you start building your store.
-They make it ridiculously easy to customize, and you can end up getting carried away and realize that eight hours have gone by and all you’ve done is played with the background color.
+They make sure it's ridiculously easy to customize, and you can end up getting carried away and realize that eight hours have gone by and all you’ve done is played with the background color.
 That’s not a bad thing, it’s actually a testament to the approachability and ease of use.

 It’s Hard to Beat the Shopify Online Store

 Literally.
 It’s difficult to so-easily create such a good-looking website – if it’s even possible at all.
 But if you have a hyper-specific vision for your store in mind, you could build it from scratch or customize a Shopify template by editing directly in the HTML backend.
 Best of both worlds!